Former NFL Player Turned Entrepreneur and Business Coach, Inspires Readers to Transform Their Lives and Fulfill Their Wildest Dreams

 Examine Your Behavior – Consider developing new skills and new relationships that support your discoveries in Ground Zero.
 What activities do you do in a day, a week, or a month?
 Once you create a list of those behaviors, it will be easier to see what stays and what goes.
 Which of these activities is serving you?
 Which will you give up in pursuit of something more?

 Find People Who Will Hold You Accountable – Find people who support your good habits and push you to develop more.
 Ask yourself, who do I know who lives a life that I want to live?
 Who around me has a set of morals that I would like to mirror?
 Then interview these people.
 How can you act in a similar way?
-What kind of actions can the two of you take to hold each other accountable to your goals?
+What kind of actions can the two of you take to hold each other accountable for your goals?

 Learn From Your Mistakes – Think about a choice that you’ve made that doesn’t align with the person you want to become.
 What can you do to prevent yourself from being in that situation again?
 Who can you rely on to help you stay out of toxic environments?
 What do you need to change?